sebajara/dataincubator_challenge/project/README.md

 Future work will involve adjuring data for the growth of numbers of users through the network, and attributes that may help us identify their potential industry interests.
-In parallel, I will evaluate mathematically different scenarios of competition between companies in order to identify a model that accurately describes how followers are expected to grow over-time.
+In parallel, I will evaluate analytically and with simulations different scenarios of competition between companies in order to identify a model that accurately describes how followers are expected to grow over-time.
 With this, I will identify companies grow in followers faster than the model, and study the conditions (e.g. communication strategies, market growth) that allow them to grow faster than the rest.

 ### Figures